antrea-io/antrea/CONTRIBUTING.md

 A list of areas is maintained in the [`docs/labels.md`](docs/labels.md) document.

-An area may be changed, added or deleted during issue triage.
+An area may be changed, added or deleted during issue or PR triage.

 ### Size

-Size labels beting with `size/` and estimate the relative complexity or work required to resolve an issue.
-For submitted PRs, the size can be automatically calculated and the appropriate label assigned.
+Size labels beting with `size/` and estimate the relative complexity or work required to resolve an issue or PR.

+TODO: For submitted PRs, the size can be automatically calculated and the appropriate label assigned.

 Size labels are specified according to lines of code; however, some issues may not relate to lines of code submission such as documentation.
 In those cases,